madcato/XcodeChatGPTExtension/README.md

 After installing this extension will show new opctions into Xcode menu **Editor** -> **XcodeChatGPT** ->

-## Funcitonlity
+## Functitonality

+The folling commands are added to Xcode menu:

 - Convert JSON to Codable struct
 - Convert Codable struct to JSON
+- Custom autocomplete
-- Generate tests
+- Generate unit tests
+- Generate documentation
-- Custom Complete
+- Custom command
+- Code analysis to suggest improvements